 Finishing your undergraduate career in less than four years requires planning and discipline, as well as close work with your advisor.
 The three-year option allows less flexibility and calls for a more demanding academic pace.
 You should be sure that your academic record supports your being able to manage this pace.
 In general, students who graduate in six or seven semesters must decide on their major early to ensure sufficient time to complete required courses.

 The college allows students to earn as many as 5.5 credits per semester without additional charge.
 At that pace, you can earn the 32 credits needed for graduation in three years’ time.
 Other options for earning additional credits in an accelerated timeframe include Advanced Placement and International Baccalaureate courses, college courses taken during high school, and transfer credit for courses taken at another college or university during the summer.
-However, not all such credits are guaranteed to transfer, so you will want to consult with James Mancall, Associate Dean of Studies, for first-year and sophomore students, as well as with the Registrar, as soon as possible.
-Dean Mancall can explain how you might pursue this option, as well as how to plan your time at Wheaton.
+However, not all such credits are guaranteed to transfer, so you will want to consult with Dean Emerson, Associate Dean of Studies and Dean of the First-Year Class as well as with the Registrar, as soon as possible.
+Dean Emerson can explain how you might pursue this option as well as how to plan your time at Wheaton.